Jardilou/5EOES-Embedded-Project/README.md

 # 5EOES-Embedded-Project

-**The goal of this project is to assess the course of Embedded Security describing how to operate attacks to crack a password on an embedded target using a chipwhisperer Nano.
-The target in our case is an Arduino Uno platform flashed with an unidentified firmware.**
+**The goal of this project is to assess the course of Embedded Security describing how to operate attacks to crack a password on an embedded target using a Chipwhisperer Nano.
+The target in our case is an Arduino Uno platform flashed with an unidentified firmware image.**

 ---